Hk4-dev1/fractal/README.md

 - OP_SEPOLIA_RPC_URL
 - BASE_SEPOLIA_RPC_URL

+Optional (for Slack alerts on failure):
+- SLACK_WEBHOOK_URL — Incoming Webhook URL for the Slack channel to receive failure notifications

 Notes:
 - These are used only by Backend Health (read-only).
 Use any reliable RPC provider (Infura, Alchemy, Blast, etc.).
 - PRIVATE_KEY is not required; the workflow uses a dummy key for read-only calls.